nmstate/nmstate.github.io/devel/yaml_api.md

 Each route entry could have these parameters:

  * `state`: Only set to `absent` for deleting matching routes when applying.
+   During querying, nmstate will set routes next hop to ignored interface as `state: ignore`.
+Applying routes with `state: ignore` will be ignored.
  * `destination`: String.
 Mandatory for every non-absent routes.
  * `next-hop-interface`: String.
 Mandatory for every non-absent routes
  * `next-hop-address`: String.
 When setting this as empty string for absent